The Ultimate Guide to Excalibur Dehydrator Times: Fruits, Vegetables, and Jerky

 Factors That Affect Drying

-1. Temperature: The dehydrator’s temperature can be set from 95°F to 165°F, giving you precise control over the drying process.
+- Temperature: The dehydrator’s temperature can be set from 95 to 165 degrees Fahrenheit, giving you precise control over the drying process.
 Different foods require different temperature settings for best results.

-2. Humidity: The ambient humidity in your environment affects drying times.
+- Humidity: The ambient humidity in your environment affects drying times.
 Higher humidity means longer drying times or slightly higher temperature settings.
+Humidity close to 100% will increase drying times significantly.

-3. Food Type: The type of food being dehydrated makes a big difference in drying time.
-Fruits with high water content like watermelon will take longer to dry than denser vegetables like carrots.
+- Food Type: The type of food being dehydrated makes a big difference in drying time.
+Fruits with high water content like watermelon will take longer to dry than denser foods like carrots.

-Now that you understand the basics of the drying process, let’s get into dehydrating fruits and vegetables.
+Now that you understand the basics of the drying process, let’s get into dehydrating fruits and vegetables, and explore the best foods to dehydrate for long-term storage.
 These plant-based foods are perfect for dehydrating, packed with nutrients and flavor in a convenient, shelf-stable form.

 Fruits: Nature’s Candy